VTimofeenko/confluence_poster/README.md

 page_file = "some_other_file.confluencewiki"

 [auth]
-# URL of confluence instance
+# URL of Confluence instance
 confluence_url = "https://confluence.local"
 # Username for authentication
 username = "confluence_username"
 # Password may also be supplied through --password option or from an environment variable CONFLUENCE_PASSWORD
 password = "confluence_password"
-# Whether the confluence instance is a "cloud" one
+# Whether the Confluence instance is a "cloud" one
 is_cloud = false

 ```

-**Note on password and Cloud instances**: if confluence is hosted by Atlassian, the password is the API token.
+**Note on password and Cloud instances**: if Confluence instance is hosted by Atlassian, the password is the API token.
 Follow instructions at [this link](https://confluence.atlassian.com/cloud/api-tokens-938839638.html).

-# Text formats
+# File formats

 confluence_poster supports the following formats for posting pages:
 * [Confluencewiki](https://confluence.atlassian.com/doc/confluence-wiki-markup-251003035.html)
 * Markdown
 * Html

-The format may be specified explicitly in the config file, passed during the runtime, or the script will try to guess it by the file extension.
+The format may be specified explicitly in the configuration file, passed during the runtime, or the script will try to guess it by the file extension.

 # Contrib directory

-There are shell completions for bash and zsh(generated through [typer](typer.tiangolo.com/)) as well as a sample of
+There are shell completions for bash and zsh (generated through [typer](typer.tiangolo.com/)) as well as a sample of
 [git post-commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).

 # See also